andrew/ultimate-awesome/README.md

 - [awesome-repositories](https://github.com/kordood/awesome-repositories) - 공부하기에 심도있는, 체계적인, 흥미로운 깃허브 레포지토리 모음 (A collection of in-depth, systematic, or interested GitHub repositories to study).
 - [cysec-free-tutorials](https://github.com/labex-labs/cysec-free-tutorials) - Practice Cyber Security Free Tutorials | This repo collects 76 of free tutorials for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it guides you t.
 - [devops-free-tutorials](https://github.com/labex-labs/devops-free-tutorials) - Free DevOps tutorials for beginners with 464 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
-- [practice-java-programming-projects](https://github.com/labex-labs/practice-java-programming-projects) - Build real Java projects with 29 beginner-friendly challenges.
+- [java-practice-projects](https://github.com/labex-labs/java-practice-projects) - Build real Java projects with 29 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
-- [practice-web-development-programming-projects](https://github.com/labex-labs/practice-web-development-programming-projects) - Build real Web Development projects with 131 beginner-friendly challenges.
+- [web-development-practice-projects](https://github.com/labex-labs/web-development-practice-projects) - Build real Web Development projects with 131 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
-- [python-free-tutorials](https://github.com/labex-labs/python-free-tutorials) - Free Python tutorials for beginners with 99 interactive lessons.
-Easy-to-follow programming guides with hands-on practice exercises.
-- [web-development-free-tutorials](https://github.com/labex-labs/web-development-free-tutorials) - Free Web Development tutorials for beginners with 35 interactive lessons.
-Easy-to-follow programming guides with hands-on practice exercises.
 - [awesome-deep-learning-tools](https://github.com/lijiaqi/awesome-deep-learning-tools) - Collections of tools for deep learning experiments, e.g., experiments management,.
 - [awesome-community-networks](https://github.com/luandro/awesome-community-networks) - A list of resources for community networks.
 - [awesome-proteomics](https://github.com/lyons89/awesome-proteomics) - An awesome list of proteomics tools and resources.